aaronbloomfield/ccc/hws/auction/index.md

 This interface is provided in the [IAuctioneer.sol](IAuctioneer.sol.html) ([src](IAuctioneer.sol)) file.
 This interface extends the [IERC165.sol](IERC165.sol.html) ([src](IERC165.sol)) interface, which requires the implementation of a `supportsInterface()` function -- your Auctioneer class thus supports two interfaces (IAuctioneer and IERC165).

-To transfer ETH to another account, you can use code such as the following; this was also [discussed in the Solidity slide set](../../slides/solidity.html#/payeth).
-Note that the address is in variable `a`, and the value -- in wei -- is in `v`:
+For a contract to transfer ETH to another account, you can use code such as the following; this was also [discussed in the Solidity slide set](../../slides/solidity.html#/payeth).
+Note that the address to pay to is in variable `a`, and the value -- in wei -- is in `v`:

 ```
 (bool success, ) = payable(a).call{value: v}("");
 require(success, "Failed to transfer ETH");
 ```

 As you are testing it, you will notice in Remix that the button for `placeBid()` is red -- that is because this is a `payable` function.
 When you call this function, after setting the correct auction ID as the parameter, you will need to transfer some ETH along with the call.
 In the deployment pane in Remix, just enter a numerical value in the 'Value' box, and select the right denomination (wei, gwei, ether, etc.).
 That amount of ETH will be transferred along with the function call.
-If the call reverts, then you get that money back (minus the fees).
-If you have a mistake in your function code, you will likely lose that ETH -- this is why we are developing this on the Javascript deployment environment in Remix and then on a private blockchain where the ETH has no value.
+If the call reverts, then you get that money back (minus the gas fees, if it tried to send the transaction to the blockchain).
+If you have a mistake in your function code, you will likely lose that ETH -- this is why we are testing this on the Javascript deployment environment in Remix and then on a private blockchain where the ETH has no value.

 <!--
 Some people are having problems in Remix with determining the return value of a transaction -- if this is happening to you, you can create a function such as `getPendingAuctionID()` that, given an address, returns the pending (but not yet started) auction ID for that address.
 We will not check for this function.